Mealybugs on Aloe Vera — Identification and Treatment

 - 2

-Apply 70% isopropyl alcohol directly to every mealybug mass using a cotton swab.
-The alcohol must make direct contact — spray applications often fail in the protected crevices where mealybugs shelter in Aloe.
+Apply 70% isopropyl alcohol directly to each visible mass using a cotton swab, making sure the alcohol actually contacts the insects rather than just wetting the surface nearby, since spray applications frequently fail to penetrate the crevices where mealybugs shelter on this plant.

 - 3

-For deep rosette infestations: dip a thin cotton swab in alcohol and work it between each leaf, particularly at the base where leaves meet the stem.
+For infestations reaching deep into the rosette center, use a thin cotton swab dipped in alcohol and work it carefully between each leaf, paying particular attention to the base where the leaves join the stem.

 - 4